 The parties to the agreement will continue to distribute information on the co-operation level survey in workplaces and provide the opportunity to discuss the results of the level surveys at the sparring events.
 The objective of the level survey is to identify the strengths of co-operation as well as the areas that need development.
 The survey may be conducted on employer and staff representatives or a larger group.
-The themes of the co-operation level survey are operating environment, trust, competence and well-being at work.
+The themes of the co-operation level survey are the operating environment, trust, competence and well-being at work.

-Story contest
+The Tarinat ja narinat contest

+The parties to the agreement will hold a contest for workplaces in the chemical industry, and the purpose of the contest is to collect useful examples about and issues with local bargaining.
+The contest is entered by describing

+- useful examples of workplace negotiation culture related to local collective bargaining - issues with the obstacles or hindrances caused by the collective agreement, culture or history in order to develop local collective bargaining

-The parties to the agreement will continue the story contest to collect good practices of local collective bargaining.
-The contest is entered by describing useful examples of workplace negotiation culture related to local collective bargaining.
-The negotiating parties of a workplace may write the story together, alone, in pairs or in a group.
-The stories may be posted on the federations' websites, for instance.
-In addition, they will be used for the improvement of local collective bargaining in the industry.
-The best stories will be awarded in autumn 2022 at a gala arranged with Industrial Union.
+The contest is entered by the cooperating representative of the employer and shop steward.
+In addition, the examples will be used for the improvement of local collective bargaining in the industry.
+The best examples and issues will be awarded in autumn 2024 in cooperation with Industrial Union.
+The examples and issues may be posted on the federations' websites, for instance.